-Many people grind or clench their teeth unconsciously.
+Do you grind or clench your teeth?
+Many people do unconsciously.
 Whether awake or asleep, this difficult-to-break habit, officially known as bruxism, can have detrimental effects on not only your teeth, but also your overall health.
 Breaking the habit while awake is not as serious as when asleep because—of course—it’s nearly impossible to break an involuntary action if it occurs while you sleep.

 And although not everyone that grinds his or her teeth does so for the same reasons, experts site a few, basic indicators as to why this common occurrence affects so many of us.

 - Earache (often caused by referred pain, or pain that comes from somewhere nearby, but is felt in another place.
 The structures of the temporomandibular joint are very close to the ear canal, and tooth grinding or clenching can cause pain, as well as temporomandibular joint disorder, also known as TMJ disorder or TMD)

 - Tooth sensitivity of sweets and/or temperature extremes.

 Side Affects exist on those that grind or clench their teeth

 And these resultant side effects aren’t the only adverse conditions that can arise if this serious habit isn’t broken; there are numerous, other consequences that can negatively impact your life.
 You may already be experiencing some or all of these symptoms and not even realize it.
 They can include:

 • Chips in your teeth or dentures.
 This is unavoidable over time.